igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 train and the Reflection train.

-In the following example, packets are represented by two bits (first one is the spin bit, second one is the loss bit):
+In the following example, packets are represented by two bits (first one is the Spin bit, second one is the round Trip loss bit):

 ~~~~
         Generation          Pause           Reflection       Pause